OctopusDeploy/blog/blog/2023-04/choosing-container-platforms/index.md

 - Where you want or need to run them
 - Your team's knowledge at the time
-- Flexibility needed
+- The flexibility you need
 - Company policy
 - Budget

 It's important to check the pros and cons of each platform and weigh them against your product's needs.

-In this blog, we help break down the suitability of each platform.
+In this post, I help break down the suitability of each platform.

-## Containers on-premise
+## Containers on-premises

-There are 2 main strategies for running containers on-premise, distributed computing and using private data centers.
+There are 2 main strategies for running containers on-premises:

+- Distributed computing
+- Using private data centers

 ### Distributed computing

-Distributed computing is when you deploy to many similar (but not always indentical) targets to counter network risks or high remote running costs.
+Distributed computing is when you deploy to many similar (but not always identical) targets to counter network risks or high remote running costs.
 It's common for businesses like fast-food restaurants, gyms, and hospitals.

 The main challenges with distributed computing are:

-- Deployment standardization - You must manage differences between sites, like network speeds, maintenance windows, or customer's policies
+- Deployment standardization - You must manage differences between sites, like network speeds, maintenance windows, or customers' policies.
-- Maintenance costs - Though hardware might be cheap or useful for cross-purposes, don't forget cost of maintenance or service outages
+- Maintenance costs - Though hardware might be cheap or useful for cross-purposes, don't forget the cost of maintenance or service outages.
-- Support and recovery options - Consider who's supporting the local hardware or running recovery procedures
+- Support and recovery options - Consider who's supporting the local hardware or running recovery procedures.

 Let's look at the best container options for distributed computing.

-#### K3s
+#### K3s (lightweight Kubernetes distribution)

 We recommend [Kubernetes](https://kubernetes.io/) as it has good community support and offers great standardization.

 [K3s](https://k3s.io/) is a lightweight and easy-to-install Kubernetes distribution.
 It's suitable for small to medium-sized companies that don't need advanced Kubernetes features.
-K3s still have standard Kubernetes features like scalability and network management, but with less complexity.
+K3s still has standard Kubernetes features like scalability and network management, but with less complexity.

 You also still define resources using the same YAML files you would for any other Kubernetes setup, so it's easy to find examples and community help.